-We entered into an Employment Agreement with Mr. Emalfarb dated as of October 23, 2014 (the "Emalfarb Employment Agreement").
-Pursuant to the Emalfarb Employment Agreement, Mr. Emalfarb has agreed to serve as our President and Chief Executive Officer.
-The Emalfarb Employment Agreement has an initial term of three years and automatic renewals of two years at the end of each term, unless either party provides a notice of non-renewal.
-Mr. Emalfarb's base salary is \$425,000 and he is eligible for a discretionary annual bonus.
-Additionally, Mr. Emalfarb is entitled to a performance bonus equal to (i) 20% of the value of the first \$4,000,000 of any new revenue streams generated by the Company during his employment, for a maximum of \$800,000.
-Mr. Emalfarb is also eligible to receive benefits at the same level as other similarly situated employees of the Company.
-Mr. Emalfarb has agreed to certain restrictive covenants, including non-disclosure, non-solicit for three years following termination of employment and non-compete for three years following termination of employment.

-Upon a termination by the Company without cause or a resignation by Mr. Emalfarb for good reason, in each case as defined in the Emalfarb Employment Agreement, subject to his timely execution of a release of claims in favor of the Company, Mr. Emalfarb will be entitled to the following severance benefits: (i) continued payment of his base salary and provision of other benefits for a period of three years following termination of employment and (ii) full vesting acceleration of all stock options.
+We entered into an Employment Agreement with Mr. Emalfarb dated as of October 23, 2013 (the "Emalfarb Employment Agreement").
+Pursuant to the Emalfarb Employment Agreement, Mr. Emalfarb agreed to serve as our President and Chief Executive Officer.
+The Emalfarb Employment Agreement has an initial term of three years and automatic renewals of two years at the end of each term, unless either party provides a notice of nonrenewal.
+Mr. Emalfarb's base salary is \$425,000 and he is eligible for a discretionary annual bonus and stock options, as well as other benefits.
+Mr. Emalfarb is also eligible to receive benefits at the same level as other executive employees of the Company.
+Mr. Emalfarb has agreed to certain restrictive covenants, including non-disclosure, non-solicitation for three years following termination of employment.
+Upon a termination by the Company without Cause or a resignation by Mr. Emalfarb for Good Reason, in each case as defined in the Emalfarb Employment Agreement, subject to his timely execution of a release of claims in favor of the Company, Mr. Emalfarb will be entitled to the following severance benefits: (i) continued payment of his base salary and provision of other benefits for a period of three years following termination of employment and (ii) full vesting acceleration of all stock options.